qzheng527/occlum/demos/bigdl-llm/README.md

 1. the performance of LLM inference in TEE (CPU)
 2. can LLM inference run in TEE?

-With the significant LLM inference speed-up brought by [BigDL-LLM](https://github.com/intel-analytics/BigDL/tree/main/python/llm), and the Occlum LibOS, now high-performance and efficient LLM inference in TEE could be realized.
+With the significant LLM inference speed-up brought by [IPEX-LLM](https://github.com/intel-analytics/ipex-llm), and the Occlum LibOS, now high-performance and efficient LLM inference in TEE could be realized.

-A chatglm2 6B model inference demo by Occlum and BigDL-LLM in TEE is introduced below.
+A chatglm2 6B model inference demo by Occlum and IPEX-LLM in TEE is introduced below.

 ## Start the Occlum development container
 ```bash